barebones-ubg/Barebones-Docs/src/content/docs/guides/getstarted.md

 ## Getting the example.

 1. Create a Github Account if you haven't already.
 2. Go to [this github repo](https://github.com/barebones-ubg/HTML-Plain) and fork it onto your account.
 Make sure you don't change anything about the fork.
+(Please star the repo tour forking too please, it helps alot.)
 3. Go to [the codespaces page](https://github.com/codespaces) and press "New codespace".
 4. In the little menu, go to select a repo > The repo you just forked.
 Then click Create.
 5. Wait for the thing to load.